MegaBits/hubot-imessage/README.md

 new Apple ID at https://appleid.apple.com/cgi-bin/WebObjects/MyAppleId.woa/wa/createAppleId and sign in to it from your desktop Messages.app.

+2. Set the necessary environment variables for Hubot: `HUBOT_NAME`, and `HUBOT_PATH`.

-2. In order for Messages.app to properly route conversations to Hubot, it needs to be set up to run an AppleScript in response to events.
+3. In order for Messages.app to properly route conversations to Hubot, it needs to be set up to run an AppleScript in response to events.
 Open up Messages.app, then its Preferences pane from the title menu.
 Go to the General tab.

-3. Select "Open Scripts Folder" from the "AppleScript handler" dropdown.
+4. Select "Open Scripts Folder" from the "AppleScript handler" dropdown.

-4. Copy `$HUBOT_PATH/node_modules/hubot-imessage/src/Hubot Event Handler.applescript`
-(substitute `$HUBOT_PATH` with the actual path to your Hubot instance) to the iMessage scripts folder.
+5. Link the `Event Handler` to the iMessage scripts folder. `ln -s $HUBOT_PATH/node_modules/hubot-imessage/src/Hubot\ Event\ Handler.applescript Hubot\ Event\ Handler.applescript`

-5. Open the copy of `Hubot Event Handler.applescript` and replace `$HUBOT_PATH` with the path to your Hubot instance.

 6. In Messages.app, close the Preferences window and re-open it.
 Select the "Hubot Event Handler" script from the "AppleScript handler" dropdown.